spacegoing/stylegan2/README.md

 # Stylegan2 Align, Project, Animate, Mix Styles and Train

+This is a fork of stylegan2, with some easy-to-use util functions to generate animations and mix styles.

 This is a combination of code from following repos:
   - [NVlabs/stylegan2: original repo](https://github.com/NVlabs/stylegan2)
   - [rolux/stylegan2encoder: modified projector](https://github.com/rolux/stylegan2encoder)